na-na-hi/renget/archive/ltsc.md

 -> ![oo-optional](https://i.imgur.com/bvLTuaf.png) <-

 For **Windows Services** we can do a lot of optimization and reduce our system's footprint, but we also have to be careful about which services we disable as it can easily break features.
-For this guide, I suggest **not disabling** anything.
+For this part, I suggest **not disabling** any Services yet.
 We will optimize Services later in the guide in a live environment so we can have a more granular control over things.
 Press **Cancel** anytime to skip a dialog.

 Optimize-Offline will apply further tweaks, do some cleaning and compression and then generate the ISO in a new folder called **Optimize-Offline_CREATIONDATE** together with some logs.